akunbeben/strict-pomodoro/README.md

 # 🕒 Strict Pomodoro

-**Strict Pomodoro** is a lightweight Linux daemon that blocks distracting websites during Pomodoro work sessions and automatically unblocks them during breaks.
+**Strict Pomodoro** is a lightweight Linux daemon script that blocks distracting websites during Pomodoro work sessions and automatically unblocks them during breaks.
 Seamlessly integrated with [**GNOME Pomodoro**](https://github.com/gnome-pomodoro/gnome-pomodoro) for a distraction-free focus workflow.

+---

+## 📖 How It Works

+1. When GNOME Pomodoro enters the `pomodoro` state, Strict Pomodoro:
+   * Adds entries to `/etc/hosts` to redirect distracting websites to `127.0.0.1`.

+2. When GNOME Pomodoro switches to `short-break`, `long-break`, or becomes idle:
+   * Removes the blocking entries from `/etc/hosts`.

 ---